xxuan-acoustics/WST-X-Series/README.md

 </div>

-**Findings.** The first-order coefficients, which jointly encode the spectral envelope, attain the highest aggregated SHAP value (2.45), followed by the second-order coefficients at the highest and lowest modulation frequencies in the analyzed range (269 Hz with SHAP 1.63, and 30 Hz with SHAP 0.80).
+**Results and Analysis.** The first-order coefficients, which jointly encode the spectral envelope, attain the highest aggregated SHAP value (2.45), followed by the second-order coefficients at the highest and lowest modulation frequencies in the analyzed range (269 Hz with SHAP 1.63, and 30 Hz with SHAP 0.80).
 Mid-frequency second-order coefficients (60–149 Hz) contribute relatively less.
 Unlike SSL features, whose individual dimensions lack direct physical interpretation, each WST coefficient corresponds to a specific modulation frequency determined by ξ, enabling a physical interpretation of the deepfake detection decision.

 **References.**